 Pole saws come with a variety of different features.
 Self-oiling chains and removable saws are commonplace among these tools.
+Cordless pole saws are nice to have since you don’t need to fill them with gas or plug them into an outlet.
 You must understand your own preferences and take into account the things you need and enjoy when tinkering in the garden.
 Research these features and make a checklist of everything you require from pole saw before you make a purchase.

 You need to figure out how much you are willing to spend on your pole saw, as they will vary in price depending on their use.
 You should also consider the price of maintenance as well.

 At this point, you should have a pretty good idea about your needs, but now you must decide the type of pole saw you should get for your yard.
 There are benefits to all types, but it is important you understand the features offered by your chosen pole saw before you add it to the cart.

 Manual pole saws have a longer reach and are lighter than power pole saws.
 You also don’t have to worry about a cumbersome chainsaw on the end of your pole.
 They are usually the cheapest option and do not require a great deal of maintenance.
 That being said, it can be tricky navigating branches with this tool, not to mention the fatigue manual pole saws can cause to your arms and back.

 Electric pole saws are quieter than gas saws, but nowhere near as powerful.
 They are affordable but require a power outlet to work.
 They also cannot be used in the rain.

 Cordless pole saws are excellent for those who have larger yards.
 All you need to do is charge them before use.
 They are more portable because they don’t have to be tethered to a power source, which makes them great for trimming large trees.